-Homeschooling startup Primer raises $3.7 million seed found led by Founders Fund – TechCrunch
+Homeschooling startup Primer raises $3.7 million seed round led by Founders Fund – TechCrunch

 As parents across the country are tasked with managing their children’s schooling amid a pandemic, investors are betting on a homeschooling startup that’s aiming to provide parents with services that can simplify the process of giving their kids a tailored education at home.

-Founder Ryan Delk says his startup Primer, is building the “full-stack infrastructure” that parents need to homeschool their kids, an interactive suite of products that he hopes can “make homeschooling a mainstream option for families.”
+Founder Ryan Delk says his startup Primer is building the “full-stack infrastructure” that parents need to homeschool their kids, an interactive suite of products that he hopes can “make homeschooling a mainstream option for families.”

-His company shared funding details with TechCrunch, disclosing that his startup had closed a $3.7 million seed round led by Founders Fund.
+His company shared funding details with TechCrunch, disclosing that his startup had closed a $3.7 million seed round led by Founders Fund .
 Other investors in the round include Naval Ravikant, Cyan Banister and Village Global.

 As of 2016, about 2.4 million kids in the United States are homeschooled.
 Delk says that he’s been “stunned by the lack of infrastructure” available today for parents interested in homeschooling their kids.
 Delk was homeschooled by his parents from kindergarten through eighth grade, an experience he looks back on fondly, he says.